 We and do not the truth.
-V V C. and do not

 If God's Word calls something sin and I engage in it instead of repenting of it, I am breaking fellowship with God.
 I can't just proclaim that "Jesus and I are doing fine!"
 John says that if we refuse to deal with sin in our lives but proclaim ourselves okay, we are liars.